-map is defined by the just-after-heel-strike Poincaré section.
+Stability of hopping map: As mentioned above, we numerically search for a fixed point of the five-dimensional Poincaré map, defined just after heelstrike, representing a periodic motion in the six-dimensional state space.
+This discrete hopping map is defined by the just-after-heel-strike Poincaré section.
 We find eigenvalues by numerical differentiation of the nonlinear simulation, using perturbation of the state near the fixed point.
-For our best match of the physical device's motion, the associated eigenvalues are shown in Figure 9.
+For our best match of the physical device's motion, the associated eigenvalues are shown in Fig. 9.